Jacob-Spiegel/GlauconiteFilter/docker/README.md

   '4.3.5'
   ```

-- Please test and update `$PATH/docker/Dockerfile` these as new versions of GlauconiteFilterer and
+- Please test and update `$PATH/docker/Dockerfile` these as new versions of GlauconiteFilter and
   these dependencies are released.